Guerrillas in the Mist: Seven Days in Rebel-Held Territory in Colombia

 “It all depends on the government,” he said.
 “There should be some guarantees that verify that the [peace] agreement is being followed.
 That’s why many countries will have to be involved in this.”

-At five o’clock in the evening on our last day in the FARC territory, we were about to go back to Laura’s house when one of our fixers approached me.
+At 17,00 on our last day in the FARC territory, we were about to go back to Laura’s house when one of our fixers approached me.
 “You must leave now,” he said.
 “You’ve been asking the wrong questions.”

 Someone had told the comandante that I was asking guerrillas and civilians if they were hiding kidnapped people in their homes.
 He gave an order that we were to leave that night.
 It was just a misunderstanding.
 One more misunderstanding in a series of five decades of misunderstandings.